hyperledger-labs/documentation-template/docs/index.md

 ### Getting Started

 The files in the Getting Started topic are intended to help people get up and running with your project.
-Those people could be users of your projects or contributors to your projects.
-The latter audience is covered by the files in the `docs/contributing` folder.

 * Installation (`docs/getting-started/installation.md`) - provide details on how to install the project.
 * Running (`docs/getting-started/running.md`) - provide details on how to run the project.
-* How to Contribute (`docs/contributing/how-to-contribute.md`) - provide details on how to contribute to the project.
-* Reporting a Bug (`docs/contributing/reporting-a-bug.md`) - provide details on how to report a bug.
-What information is required (e.g., reproducability steps).
-* Asking a Question (`docs/contributing/asking-a-question.md`) - provide details on how and where to ask questions.

 ### Tutorials